Water Fire Extinguishers: The Essential Guide for Class A Protection

 NEVER USE WATER ON THESE FIRE TYPES:

-• Class B (Flammable Liquids): Water is denser than oil; it will sink to the bottom, turn to steam instantly, and cause the burning oil to explode outward, spreading the fire across the room
+• Class B (Flammable Liquids): Water is denser than oil.
+It sinks below the burning surface, instantly turns to steam, and blasts burning oil outward, spreading the fire across the room

-• Class K (Commercial Kitchens): Cooking oils reach temperatures far beyond the boiling point of water.
-Introducing water to a deep fryer causes a massive fireball and catastrophic oil spillage
+• Class K (Commercial Kitchens): Cooking oils burn far hotter than water's boiling point.
+Adding water causes a massive fireball and dangerous oil splatter

 The Lithium-Ion Battery Dilemma